 - Track 5-9Oncoplastic and Reconstructive Surgery

-Medical Oncology is the type of cancer treatment which is used as drugs to destroy cancer cells.
-Medical Oncologists purpose is to deliver the best outcome for cancer patients even if it is a cure or palliation.
-Chemotherapy has the role of stopping the growth of cancer cells.
+Medical Oncology is the type of cancer treatment where drugs are used to destroy cancer cells.
+Medical Oncologist's purpose is to deliver the best outcome for cancer patients providing palliative care.
+Chemotherapy uses anti-cancer drug stopping the growth of cancer cells.
 It also harms the cells which are healthy such as those that line the mouth and intestines.
-A side effect usually occurs if there is any damage to healthy cells.
-If Chemotherapy is given to the patients then side effects can get better or go away.
+Side effects generally occur while dispensing Chemotherapy.
 So neoadjuvant therapy can be given before surgery to reduce the risks.
 Clinical Oncology is the sort of Cancer treatment in which doctors use Chemotherapy as well as Radiotherapy to treat patients.
-Technologies are nowadays developing rapidly in the field of Clinical Oncology, For example some tumours can be treated with highly sophisticated external beam radiation therapy such as Proton beam therapy.
+Technologies are nowadays developing rapidly in the field of Clinical Oncology, for example: some tumours can be treated with highly sophisticated external beam radiation therapy such as Proton beam therapy.

 - Track 6-1Radiotherapy and Chemotherapy